-The Collecting as Practice Public Programme considers the growing role of collections as spaces for the production, reception and preservation of contemporary art practices.
+I have curated the Collecting as Practice Public Programme at Delfina Foundation.
+My programme considers the growing role of collections as spaces for the production, reception and preservation of contemporary art practices.
 Exploring the potential for collections to re-invent and create cultural histories and public knowledge, the programme seeks to address both the artistic drives behind the impetus to accumulate and rearrange materials and the social potentials for collections in the broadest sense.

 Through discussion with artists-in-residence and international collectors, it explores collections as living sites of accumulated knowledge with the potential for critical and active engagement in the development of cultural identity, revisionist histories, and new narratives.
 This expanded notion understands collections as always embedded and operating in specific social, political, economic, artistic and personal contexts and asks how artists and collectors alike intervene and activate them.